One Of The Best Crochet Patterns! Free V-Stitch Blanket Pattern

 Repeat as many times as you like in the little space and continue through the colour changes.

 I advise you to find something like this candle holder full of holes to store your yarn, you can pull the yarn out of the holes to make it glide out and disappear across the living room floor.

-Use 1 yarn ball at a time inside the candle holder or they’ll be a little tricky to pull the yarn while working.
+Use one yarn ball at a time inside the candle holder, or they’ll be a little tricky to pull the yarn while working.

-This is a super quick pattern and it’s easily understood so you can take your time.
-It wont be one of those projects that takes forever to complete.
+This is a super quick pattern, and it’s easily understood so you can take your time.
+It won’t be one of those projects that take forever to complete.

-If you’ve ever been to my blog, you may have realized that I LOVE pastel shades!
+If you’ve ever been to my blog, you may have realised that I LOVE pastel shades!
 It was easy to decide on my palette.
-I had never tried sport weight yarn before but I really liked it.
-I also liked the size of the hook, it was very comfortable to use.
+I had never tried sport weight yarn before but I liked it.
+I also liked the size of the hook; it was very comfortable to use.

-I loved this project and I’m tempted to make a giant blanket as a Christmas gift!
-I’ve seen a huge chunky blanket I would love to make and it takes 6 Cascade Magnum skeins.
-I think I may have to try this pattern with yarn I already have to keep it budget friendly I just need to figure out how many chains I need to make to make the finished blanket suitable for a single bed!
+I loved this project, and I’m tempted to make a giant blanket as a Christmas gift!
+I’ve seen a huge chunky blanket I would love to make, and it takes 6 Cascade Magnum skeins.
+I think I may have to try this pattern with the yarn I already have to keep it budget friendly I just need to figure out how many chains I need to make to make the finished blanket suitable for a single bed!

 To view all the fantastic linky parties that I link up too, please click here.